leafo/lapis/docs/testing.md

   },
   {
     name = "prev",
-    description = "A table of the response headers from a previous `mock_request`" },
+    description = "A table of the response headers from a previous `simulate_request`" },
   {
     name = "allow_error",